HerpDerpinstine/bHapticsOSC/README.md

 ### VRCHAT AVATAR CREATION:

+- Be sure to create a backup of the Avatar's Scene before continuing.

 1) Download the Source Code for [Animator As Code](https://github.com/hai-vr/av3-animator-as-code) from [HERE](https://github.com/hai-vr/av3-animator-as-code/archive/refs/heads/main.zip).
 2) Extract the ``av3-animator-as-code-main`` folder from the ZIP to the Root of your Project's Assets folder.
 3) Download the [bHapticsOSC](https://github.com/HerpDerpinstine/bHapticsOSC/releases) VRCSDK Unity Package from [Releases](https://github.com/HerpDerpinstine/bHapticsOSC/releases).